 Losses may be caused by light-scattering from irregularities in the structure of the optical fiber and inclusions within the glass itself.
 This scattering is predominantly independent of wavelength and is negligible in all optical fibers manufactured by Fibercore.

 The UV edge (or ‘Urbach’ edge) is caused by electronic transitions within the constituent atoms of the glass.
 This scattering decreases exponentially as wavelength increases.

-A linear elastic scattering process caused by the presence of sub-microscopic variations in the density and composition of the glass, leading to localised index variations which encourage some of the light to propagate backwards.
-This scattering decreases according to a forth-power law as wavelength increases (i.e. 1/l4).
+A linear elastic scattering process caused by the presence of sub-microscopic variations in the density and composition of the glass, leading to localised index variations.
+A fraction of the propagating light will scatter off these variations in all directions, some of which will end up propagating in the backwards direction.
+This scattering decreases according to a fourth-power law as wavelength increases (i.e. 1/λ4).

 The absorption of IR wavelengths causes vibration of molecular bonds of both constituent elements and impurities in the glass.
 This absorption occurs in distinct bands which become progressively closer together as wavelength increases.
 This mechanism makes the region beyond two microns (2000nm) highly absorbing and effectively unusable for transmission in silica-based glasses.

 The way these loss mechanisms combine to form a typical attenuation curve is illustrated in the below graph.